sudheermuthyala/terraform-/08-terraform-provisioners/102-introduction-to-provisioners/README.md

 ### Null-Resource & Provisioners
 - If you need to run provisioners `that aren't directly associated with a specificre source`. you can associate them with a `null_resource`
 - Instances of a null_resource are treated like normal resources, but they don't do anything
-- same as other resources
+- same as other resources  you can configure provise